-Medical problem The children have no medical problems
+Medical problem The children have no known medical problems

-Emotional & Psychological Development The children are developing normally but have suffered the trauma of a dysfunctional life prior to entering the orphanage.
+Emotional & Psychological Development The children are developing normally but have suffered the trauma of a dysfunctional life in their family of origin prior to entering the orphanage.

-Physical Development The child is developing normally, except for things that require two arms.
+Physical Development The child is developing normally, except for things that require two normal arms.

 Medical problem Born with one limb absent.

-Emotional & Psychological Development A freindly, ougoing child, well adjusted to his missing limb.
+Emotional & Psychological Development A friendly, ougoing child, well adjusted to her missing limb.